NethServer/nethsecurity/packages/ns-plug/README.md

 ## Alerts

-All system alerts are handled by netdata, including those from the multiwan monitoring.
+All system alerts, except MultiWAN ones, are handled by netdata, including those from the multiwan monitoring.
 Alerts are disabled by default and enabled only if the machine has a valid subscription.
 In this case, alerts are automatically sent to the remote server (either my.nethesis.it or my.nethserver.com) using a custom sender (`/etc/netdata/health_alarm_notify.conf`).